 Research

-Raman Lab | Tissue Engineering Biological Actuators to Restore Mobility and Power Robots
+Raman Lab | Tissue Engineering the Neuromuscular System to Restore Mobility and Power Robots

 Biological materials have an unparalleled ability to sense, process, and respond to their environment in real-time.
 The Raman Lab engineers adaptive biological materials powered by assemblies of living cells for applications ranging from medicine to machines.